mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.36.0 =
+* Added Forminator integration.
+* Fixed bug where our Gutenberg integration broke the editor.
+* Fixed cleverreach tagging not working for external forms.
+* Added option to send test email to custom email addresses.
+* Fixed issue where {{date}} wasn’t getting parsed in email campaigns.
+* Fixed the splitting of multiples names into firstname and lastnames.
+* Fixed Zoho Campaigns token refresh not working.

 = 2.2.35.4 =
 * Fixed issue where names with more than two words wasn't correctly synced to ESP.